supabase/realtime-py/README.md

 ## Get All Channels

-You can see all the channels that your client has instantiatied.
+You can see all the channels that your client has instantiated.

 ```python
 # Setup...